DataDog/documentation/content/en/tracing/trace_ingestion/mechanisms.md

 ## Error and rare traces

 For traces not caught by the head-based sampling, two additional Datadog Agent sampling mechanisms make sure that critical and diverse traces are kept and ingested.
-These two samplers keep a diverse set of traces by catching all combinations of a predetermined set of tags:
+These two samplers keep a diverse set of local traces (set of spans forwarded to the same host) by catching all combinations of a predetermined set of tags:

 - **Error traces**: Sampling errors is important for providing visibility on potential system failures.
 - **Rare traces**: Sampling rare traces allows you to keep visibility on your system as a whole, by making sure that low-traffic services and resources are still monitored.